-The adoption of the aforementioned amendments has no material impact on the Bank's financial position and results of operations and did not result in the restatement of prior year financial statements except for the reclassifications made on financial assets in accordance with PFRS 9.
+The adoption of the aforementioned new standard and amendments has no material impact on the Bank's financial position and results of operations and did not result in the restatement of prior year financial statements.
 This may, however, affect the accounting for future transactions or arrangements.

-Future changes in Accounting Policies
+Future Changes in Accounting Policies

-The Bank will adopt the following amendments to PAS, improvements to PFRS and interpretation that are relevant to the Bank:
+The Bank will adopt the following improvements to PAS and PFRS that are relevant to the Bank: